google/oss-fuzz/README.md

 ## Process Overview

-The following process is used for targets in oss-fuzz:
+The following process is used for targets in OSS-Fuzz:

-- a target is accepted to oss-fuzz.
+- a target is accepted to OSS-Fuzz.
-- oss-fuzz build server build target fuzzers  regularly and submits them to ClusterFuzz for execution.
+- OSS-Fuzz build server build target fuzzers  regularly and submits them to ClusterFuzz for execution.
 - ClusterFuzz continuously executes target fuzzers
 - when fuzzing uncovers an issue, ClusterFuzz creates an internal testcase.
-- issues are automatically triaged and filed in the oss-fuzz [testcase issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list).
+- issues are automatically triaged and filed in the OSS-Fuzz [testcase issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list).
   [Example issue](https://bugs.chromium.org/p/oss-fuzz/issues/detail?id=9).
   ([Why different tracker?](docs/faq.md#why-do-you-use-a-different-issue-tracker-for-reportig-bugs-in-fuzz-targets))